sarojshakya01/covid-detection-using-active-learning/README.md

 - [Contributing](#contributing)

 ## Introduction
 The COVID-19 pandemic has necessitated rapid advancements in diagnostic tools.
-This project explores the use of imitation learning, particularly the DAgger algorithm, to enhance the detection of COVID-19 from medical images and other related data.
+This project explores the use of active learning, particularly the DAgger algorithm, to enhance the detection of COVID-19 from medical images and other related data.

 ## Dataset
 The datasets used in this project include: